 2. Ask the product manager how long they spent testing the source software to give you an idea of how many hours of testing are need it for a software localization project.

-3. Check the number of pages from a previously published manual (PDF version is fine) to figure out the scope of a manual or a similar product within your company.
+3. Check the number of pages from a previously published manual (a PDF version is fine) to figure out the scope of a manual or a similar product within your company.

 5. Use a previous quote for a project and multiply by the number of languages you have to localize into to get a ballpark figure for pre-approval.